 Humankind, all pretensions notwithstanding, has never enjoyed a particularly enviable reputation as either a rational or, indeed, a benign species.
-The creatures of the sea, much like the creatures on land, have been hunted down without discrimination by man through the ages, sometimes for food, but often as sport.
+The creatures of the sea, much like the creatures on land, have been hunted down without discrimination by Man through the ages, sometimes for food, but often as sport.
 Why this special feeling, then, for the whales, one might well ask?
 Is it because they happen to be fellow mammals living in a hostile environment?
 Or maybe, the fact has registered that, despite their gigantic size, whales do enjoy the general reputation of being rather gentle and benign creatures.

 Be that as it may, whale-wise, humankind can be neatly divided into two camps – one being of those in favour of whaling; the other comprising those opposed to it.
-There is, as always, a third camp – that of disinterested bystanders and as such favoring a compromise between the two extremes.
+There is, as always, a third camp – that of disinterested bystanders favouring a compromise between the two extremes.
 The first camp comprises those who have looked upon whales for ages as a handy source of nutritious food.
 The second camp is composed of the so-called animal lovers, whose principal concern is to show some kindness to a fellow mammal species.
 The whole thing, therefore, has the makings of an international tangle.

-Coming back to where one started, there remains something of a mystery about these mass suicides of the whale species.
+Coming back to where one started, there remains something of a mystery about these mass suicides of the gentle whale species.
 Why should they be intent on doing on their own what a good part of the world community is hoping to prevent?
 Could it possibly be part of nature’s plan to keep the whale population at a reasonable enough level?
 Or, alternatively, can it be one of those conspiracies to keep the much-vaunted multilateral diplomatist community in business?
 What a horrendous thought, that!

-— The writer is a former ambassador and former assistant secretary general of OIC.
+— The writer is a former Ambassador and former Assistant Secretary General of OIC.